 4. Keep Your Brain Active

-It’s time to give your brain some exercise, similar to how you work out the rest of your body.
-Participants are able to maintain the sharpness of their thinking through the regular application of brief mental challenges.
+Your brain needs exercise just like the rest of your body.
+People are able to keep the sharpness of their thinking with the continued use of brief mental tasks that are beneficial to the brain.

 5. Learn to Handle Stress Better